 Prior to joining Kayne Anderson in 2013, Cannella spent time at Tishman Construction and Newmark.
 In these roles, he focused on managing and analyzing financial, operational, and business risks related to the development, acquisition and disposition of commercial space in New York City.
 Cannella also spent three years as a consultant for a leading consulting firm in New York City.

 Cannella earned a B.S. in Civil Engineering from Union College and an M.B.A. from the University of Notre Dame.

-From 1989 to 1993, Fred was Director of Corporate Finance and Planning at DKM Properties Corp., the real estate arm of a Forbes 50 private company.
-From 1984 to 1989, he was Senior Vice President and a member of the Executive Committee of the NYC Financial Services Corporation, New York City's economic development bank.
-From 1980 to 1983, he worked in community-level affordable housing and economic development in the South Bronx and Brooklyn, New York.
+From 1989 to 1993, Fred was Director of Corporate Finance and Planning at DKM Properties Corp., the real estate arm of a Forbes Private 50 company and of the nation’s largest private companies.
+From 1984 to 1989, he was Senior Vice President and a member of the Executive Committee of the NYC Financial Services Corporation, (now NYC Economic Development Corp.), New York City’s economic development bank.
+From 1980 to 1983 he worked in community-based affordable housing and economic development in the South Bronx and Brooklyn, New York.

-Fred received a Bachelor of Arts degree from Brown University and a Master of Public Policy degree focused on finance and international development from Harvard University's Kennedy School of Government.
+He holds an A.B. from Brown University and a Master of Public Policy in finance and international development from Harvard University’s Kennedy School of Government.

 Jacob Feingold is a Managing Director responsible for the firm’s debt and equity real estate investments in the East Coast, as well as securitized investments and secondary opportunities nationally.
 Prior to joining Canyon in 2014, Mr. Feingold worked at iStar as a member of its investments team where he focused on structured real estate investments, development, and distressed opportunities.
 Mr. Feingold is a graduate of the Ross School of Business at the University of Michigan (B.B.A., Honors) and Columbia Business School (M.B.A., Honors).